by Freddy Tran Nager, Founder of Atomic Tango + Journalism Junkie…

 The film does contain some of Spielberg’s typical heavy-handed sentimentalism — as usual, he insists on telling audiences how they should feel with contrived, on-the-nose scenes and a bombastic score.
 For example, Graham is clearly a feminist icon — repeatedly shown as the only woman in a room full of patronizing men — but to make sure the audience knows that, Spielberg shows her wading through a crowd of adoring young women as violins swell in the background.
 He apparently doesn’t trust the audience to think for itself, which is odd considering the type of people who will watch a movie about journalism history.

 Beyond the cinematic experience, I’m hoping the passion — and true patriotism — presented in The Post also excite and inspire others to become investigative journalists or, at the very least, newspaper subscribers.
-Although the events depicted in the film took place nearly 50 years ago, the themes of feminism, journalistic integrity, and democracy at risk are straight out of today’s newspapers.
+Although the events depicted took place nearly 50 years ago, the themes of feminism, journalistic integrity, and democracy at risk are straight out of today’s newspapers.